fledge-iot/fledge-pkg/README.rst

   The package root directory is : /home/foglamp/foglamp-pkg The FogLAMP directory is      : /usr/local/foglamp
   The FogLAMP version is        : 1.2
-  The Package will be built in  : /home/foglamp/foglamp-pkg/packages/Debian/build The architecture is set as    : x86_64
+  The package will be built in  : /home/foglamp/foglamp-pkg/packages/Debian/build The architecture is set as    : x86_64
   The package name is           : foglamp-1.2-x86_64